Parking on Campus

 There are five categories of permit cost and each is based on the CO2 emissions from your vehicle.
 The five categories and prices are as shown below:

-I stay in the student accommodation; can I get a permit?
+I live in the student accommodation on campus; can I get a permit?

-Residents in the accommodation will not normally be granted a permit; if you have mitigating circumstances these may be taken into account in determining your eligibility for a permit.
+Residents in the accommodation will not normally be granted a permit; if you have medical grounds or course-related requirements these may be taken into account in determining your eligibility for a permit.

 I have childcare commitments; does that guarantee me a permit?